“Great recipe! We always bought the ‘CookDo’ Mabo Tofu sauce when we lived in Japan. Needless to say…this is WAYYYY better! Thanks for the recipe.”

 Tobanjan, a key ingredient in Chinese-influenced Japanese cuisine, is a spicy Sichuan paste made from fermented broad beans, chilis, soybeans, salt, and pepper.
 It’s important to note there are two types: “la doubanjian” (spicy, red in color) and “doubajian” (milder, brown in color).

-If tobanjan is unavailable, you can try Sambal Oelek (Indonesian), Gochujang (Korean), or a mix of miso paste and chili flakes, though these will taste different.
+If tobanjan is not available, you can try sambal oelek (Indonesian), gochujang (Korean), or a mixture of miso paste and chili flakes, although these will taste different.
+If you like spicy food and Asian cooking, a jar of tobanjan is a great addition to your pantry!

 I hope you enjoy this Mabo Tofu recipe!
 If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
 It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!